ObaraOrg/obara_lab/README.md

 ----

 ## Setup the environment
-This setup should work for any platform you may use (cluster, windows, mac...)
+This setup should work for any platform you may use (cluster, windows, mac...), it's not required to as to do work but it will save you time and help you manage work in the lab environment.
-- pyenv - Lets you change the global Python version on a per-user basis.
+- `pyenv` - Lets you change the global python version on a per-user basis.
-- direnv - Extension for your shell.
+- `direnv` - Extension for your shell.
 It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.
+- `jupiter-notebook` - once setting up the `pyenv` and `direnv`, a [jupiter server](https://github.com/ObaraOrg/obara_lab/tree/main/05_productivity_scripts) can be started on your own platform or on the cluster

 ### pyenv
 [Official docs](https://github.com/pyenv/pyenv)